Come Visit Us!

 Jen Hussey – Academic Success Coach

 Jen Hussey has been with Friends University since 2011, working in the College of Adult and Professional Studies.
-Jen completed her first bachelor’s degree in 2003 as an adult student and has since completed a second undergraduate degree.
-Because of these experiences as an adult student, Jen truly identifies with the unique challenges our graduate and professional students face.
+Jen completed her first bachelor’s degree in 2003 as an adult student.
+In the years since, she has completed a second undergraduate degree and a master’s degree.
+Because of these experiences, Jen truly identifies with the unique challenges our graduate and professional students face.
 It is her goal to be available to students throughout their Friends University experience to provide support, encouragement, and assistance.

 - Bachelor of Science in Elementary Education K-6